Myoskeletal Application

 Erik Dalton, PhD

-These massage techniques were developed by Erik Dalton, PhD, an American bodyworker whose background in structural integration, Western massage, and clinical study of manipulative osteopathy, helped form the basis for and recognize the niche for MAT.
+These soft tissue techniques were developed by Erik Dalton, PhD, an American bodyworker whose background in structural integration, Western massage, and clinical study of manipulative osteopathy, helped form the basis for and recognize the niche for MAT.
 Any bodyworker can adopt the techniques and apply them in their practice as tools in their everyday work.
-MAT is not a modality unto itself.
+MAT is not a modality unto itself and they are updated and improved as research in these areas develops.

-MAT attempts to tie together practices of manipulation of the human bony framework and soft tissue manipulation to become musculoskeletal or “myoskeletal manipulation” as a more complete and lasting treatment.
+MAT ties together practices of manipulation of the human bony framework and soft tissue and joint mobilization working with the nervous system to become musculoskeletal or “myoskeletal mobilization” as a more complete and lasting clinical treatment.
 Dalton acknowledges the techniques are not an end-all, but are best associated with an integrative health partnership in restoring proper alignment and function to movement of the human body.
-Such a referral base could include orthopedists, neurologists, other manual therapists such as chiropractors and manipulative osteopaths, other soft tissue therapists such as Rolfers, myofascial release practitioners, and others, and physical therapists for rehabilitative exercise, form, and muscle retraining.
+Such a referral base includes orthopedists, neurologists, other manual therapists such as chiropractors and manipulative osteopaths, other soft tissue therapists such as Rolfers, myofascial release practitioners, and others, and physical therapists for rehabilitative exercise, form, and muscle retraining.

 The Science